 - Real-time container’s availability tracking for customers

-- All shipping line offices are located within terminal premises
+- All shipping line offices, customs offices and banks are located within terminal premises

 - Minimal customer waiting time and prompt response to customer requests